tinko26/ao/docs/api/src/ao/ao_break.h.md

 # Notes

 This module contains a single function that executes a breakpoint.
 Since breakpoints are hardware-specific, this module is abstract.
-Therefore, an implementation must be provided by a port package.
+Therefore, an implementation must be provided by a port.

 # Functions